Maths: Easy and standard

 Update: Experts are curating questions; PDF will be available soon – stay tuned!

-BITSAT Question Paper 2025: BITSAT 2025 phase 1 was conducted from May 26 to 30, 2025 and phase 2 is started from June 22 and it will end on 26, 2025.
-BITS Pilani is taking the BITSAT exam online.
-The BITSAT previous year question papers will be useful to aspirants to get an idea about the exam's difficulty level and type of questions.
+BITSAT Question Paper 2026: Candidates will be able to access the BITSAT question paper 2026 after the BITSAT exam 2026.
+For now, check the BITSAT previous year question papers to get an idea about the exam's difficulty level and type of questions.
 Candidates will also get accustomed to the BITSAT exam pattern and the type of questions.
-Read on to learn more about the BITSAT 2025 question paper in detail.
-The BITSAT 2025 exam will be conducted in two shifts each day—morning (9:00 AM–12:00 PM) and afternoon (2:00 PM–5:00 PM).
+The authority will conduct the BITSAT 2026 exam in two sessions: Session 1 is scheduled for April 15 to 17, 2026, and Session 2 is scheduled for May 24 to 26, 2026.
+The BITSAT exam will be conducted in two shifts each day—morning (9:00 AM–12:00 PM) and afternoon (2:00 PM–5:00 PM).
+Find more details on the BITSAT question paper here.
 Below are the resources that can be of great use for BITSAT preparation.

 This Story also Contains

-Use this link to download free ebook for BITSAT 2025 Analysis - an in depth FREE downloadable ebook for 2025 BITSAT May session in depth analysis.
+Use this link to download a free ebook for BITSAT 2025 Analysis - an in-depth FREE downloadable ebook for the 2025 BITSAT May session.

 The BITSAT exam phase 2 questions and their details are updated below on the basis of availability.
 Please check the following details.